Billy Terrell

 Billy Terrell, also known as Billy Terrall, (born 31 August 2003) is an English professional footballer who plays as a goalkeeper for Scottish Championship club Dunfermline Athletic.

 Club career

 AFC Bournemouth

 Born in Southampton, Terrell previously played within the youth academies of both Portsmouth (2012–2017) and Southampton (2017–2018) before joining the youth academy at AFC Bournemouth in 2018.

-He signed his first professional contract with AFC Bournemouth on 1 January 2021 and he was contracted to both their youth academy and their senior team until August 2025.
+He signed his first professional contract with AFC Bournemouth on 1 January 2021 and he was contracted to both their youth academy and their senior team until August 2025, making no appearances for AFC Bournemouth during 2025–26.

 Wimborne Town (Two loan spells)

 Terrell was loaned out to Wimborne Town during the 2020–21 season and he made ten appearances in all competitions, all coming in 2020 as the league season was curtailed before all matches could be played.

 He was loaned out again to Wimborne Town during the 2021–22 season, making a further sixteen appearances for the club.